deftasparagusanaconda/daamath/readme.md

 con   │ converse      │  1011 │ F ← T = F
 ncon  │ not(con)      │  0100 │ F ↚ T = T
 ```

 </details><details open><summary>bitwise </summary>

 bitwise operators must support direct binary bit manipulation of the datatype. even if it is an IEEE float, operate directly on the physical bits, not the logical value. if the data is not stored in binary, raise an error (since boolean algebra is only a binary algebra). thus whether `bitnot` is according to two's complement or not is up to the implementation

-`bittruth` is for casting some datatype to an iterable of booleans which represent its bits. the array will store most significant digit first

 ```
 name     │ explanation  │ truth │ example
 ─────────┼──────────────┼───────┼──────────
-bittruth │ proposition  │    01 │     5 = [⊤, ⊥, ⊤]
 bitnot   │ negation     │    10 │   ~-5 = (probably 2)
 bitand   │ conjunction  │  0001 │ 3 ∧ 5 =
 bitnand  │ not(and)     │  1110 │ 3 ↑ 5 =